 Oxygen first aid provides needed oxygen to body tissues, enhances the elimination of inert gases such as nitrogen obtained from breathing gases, and helps shrink any gas bubbles that may have developed during ascent

 Did you know that with over 6000 native plant species, California has the most diverse plant life of all the US and Canada?
 Plus, over 2000 of those species are found no where else in the world.
 Come out and learn about the numerous native plants and animals that inhabit our mountains!
 We will even forage and eat some of the plants, and discuss their medicinal uses.
+On longer day trips, we'll have hands-on activities to enhance your learning and have a tangible creation to take home.
 You will have a guided, educational hike with light breakfast and drink included.
 The healthy meal may feature seasonal wild edible plants.

 “All seaweeds are edible, but not all are palatable” says Dr. Ryan Drum, who is considered one of the top medicinal algae experts in North America.
 Seaweeds have higher nutritional content than land plants, but we often overlook them as a food source from the ocean.
 Come dive with expert Haruka Ito to sustainably harvest seaweeds and learn to cook with them!

 The Channel Islands are at the confluence of the cold California Current from the north and the warm Southern California Countercurrent from the south.
 The mixing of these two major current systems, along with upwelling that brings up nutrients, result in the exceptionally high species diversity and ecological richness of the Channel Islands National Marine Sanctuary.
 There is no better way to learn about marine creatures than while diving and exploring in this remarkably biodiverse area, sometimes dubbed “The Galapagos of North America.”